 - If the internet is working and access to Microsoft seems to be lost, contact your Business Central partner as quickly as possible to make sure they are working on the problem.
 Outages are rare and generally short in duration, but they may occur.

 - In the very unlikely event the database on the Microsoft server is corrupted or lost, users should have a process to run manually for an extended period of time.
 The next step will depend on Microsoft’s response.
 They may be able to get their system running again without any loss of data but you may need to take that periodic database download you have stored in a safe place and restore it.
-This may mean the loss of one or more days of data.

 We hope this short discussion helps you in deciding what recovery elements to implement for your organization to be better prepared for possible disasters.
 If you need help with setting up a disaster recovery plan or have any questions, please contact us here.